coq/coq/doc/sphinx/practical-tools/coqide.rst

 the running buffer is `Fermat.v`, all commands until the ``Theorem`` have been already executed, and the user tried to go forward executing ``Induction n``.
-That command failed because no such tactic exists (tactics are now in lowercase…), and the wrong word is underlined.
+That command failed because no such tactic exists (names of standard tactics are written in lowercase), and the failing command is underlined.

 Notice that the processed part of the running buffer is not editable.
 If you ever want to modify something you have to go backward using the up